mauricemanktelow/Prep4Translit/README.md

 *&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This is the common verb היי} היי} in the Qal binyan*

 ## Preparation
-Before running the program the original Word file should define a unique style which can be applied to the transliterated text.
+Before running the program the original Word file to be processed should define a unique style which can be applied to the transliterated text.

-### Recommendation

-Before The optional {} characters surrounding the transliterated
+##### Recommendation to help with checking the inserted text
+The insertion

+From experience the unique style to be added to the text for transileration shoud be 1 or2 points larger than the original and coloured red.

+The program provides an option to apply unique characters surroundin the transilerated text.
+It is recommended that characters such as {} be used.
+They can subsequently be easily removed using find/replace within Microsoft Word.

 ## Computer Requirements